appacitive/builder-docs/server/javascript/samples/todo/index.md

 	//owner connection model
 	var owner = new app.Owner(todo).save();
 	this.add(todo, { sort: true });
-}
+},
 ```

 **Connecting Todo Item to logged-in User:**

 If you observe above code, apart from creating `todo` object, we're also creating a connection of relation-type `owner`.
-The constructor of owner connection is passed the `todo` object and then saved.
+The constructor of `owner` connection is passed the `todo` object and then saved.
 For more info on creating connections click <a href="http://help.appacitive.com/v1.0/index.html#javascript/data_connections" target="_blank">here <i class="glyphicon glyphicon-share-alt"></i></a>.

 Copy following code in `todo.js`.